Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Model Component Analysis

-\paragraph{Emergence of Generalizing Mechanisms} To isolate the contribution of the intermediate block as it develops, we swap bottom+top blocks of the final checkpoint into earlier checkpoints and observe \wlt accuracy.
-The results in \cref{fig:main_layer_swapping} show a striking pattern: over all checkpoints after $10$B tokens processed, the swapped model shows an improvement of up to $30\%$ of the final performance relative to the original model.
-After a steep increase following the transition to Phase II, the curve flattens, reaching $90\%$ of the final performance at roughly the midway point ($18.8$B tokens processed), and $98\%$ by $25$B tokens processed.
-This indicates that the generalizing mechanisms in the intermediate layers are largely formed between $4$B and $18.8$B tokens, with smaller refinements until $25$B. By then, subsequent changes in the intermediate layers do not further improve performance.
-Learning gains in the second half of Phase II thus stem not from development of generalizing intermediate layers, but rather improvements in the bottom+top blocks.
+\paragraph{Emergence of Generalizing Mechanisms} Fixing the bottom+top block shows a striking trajectory: Over all checkpoints after only $10$B tokens, the swapped model shows an improvement of up to $30\%$ of the final performance of the original model (\cref{fig:main_layer_swapping}).
+After a steep increase following the transition to Phase II, the curve flattens, reaching $90\%$ of the final performance at roughly the midway point ($18.8$B tokens), and $98\%$ by $25$B tokens.